-UK Biodiversity Indicators 2020.
-Indicator C4b – Status of UK priority species – Distribution 2020
+UK Biodiversity Indicators 2021.
+Indicator C4b – Status of UK priority species (Distribution) 2021

 These documents support state indicator C4b – Status of UK priority species (Distribution).
 The documents include a datasheet and two technical background documents.

-This indicator measures change in the number of 1 km grid squares across the UK in which priority species were recorded in any given year.
+This indicator measures change in the number of one kilometre grid squares across the UK in which priority species were recorded in any given year.
 This is referred to as the ‘occupancy index’ and is effectively equivalent to changes in the distribution of priority species for which data are available.
+Priority species are defined as those appearing on one or more of the biodiversity lists of each UK country (Natural Environmental and Rural Communities Act 2006 - Section 41 (England), Environment (Wales) Act 2016 section 7, Northern Ireland Priority Species List, Scottish Biodiversity List).
+The combined list contains 2,890 species in total.
+The priority species were highlighted as being of conservation concern for a variety of reasons, including rapid decline in some of their populations.
 The indicator will increase when priority species become more widespread on average, and decrease when species become less widespread on average.

 Resource type Publication